anildonmz/anildonmz/README.md

 <h1 align="center">Hi 👋, I'm Anıl</h1>
 <h3 align="center">I am interested in Data Science and Machine Learning.
-My thesis is on big data science and machine learning in ship industry.</h3>
+My thesis is on big data and machine learning in ship industry.</h3>

 <br>